Ministry of the Interior (Taiwan)

-The Ministry of the Interior (MOI; 內政部 (Nèizhèngbù, Luē-chèng-pō͘)) is a cabinet level policy-making body, governed under the Executive Yuan of the Republic of China (Taiwan).
-It is the fundamental executive yuan agency responsible for home affairs and security throughout Taiwan, including population, land, construction, military service administration, national emergency services, local administration systems, law enforcement and social welfare (prior to 23 July 2013).
+The Ministry of the Interior (MOI; 內政部 (Nèizhèngbù, Luē-chèng-pō͘)) is a cabinet level ministry under the Executive Yuan of the Republic of China (Taiwan).
+It is the ministry responsible for home affairs and security throughout Taiwan, including population, land, construction, military service administration, national emergency services, local administration systems, law enforcement.

 Core functions

 It closely monitors the rights of the residents and every aspect of national development to ensure steady progress of the nation, strengthen social peace and order, and upgrade the quality of citizens' lives.

 The Ministry strives to achieve the following: